-Syntax remove_file_path

-For use with iobjmanip

 Description Use this option to make iobjmanip remove information about the directory structure of the project source tree from the generated object file, which means that the file symbol in the ELF object file is modified.

-This option must be used in combination with $\ensuremath{\mbox{remove}}\xspace\{\mbox{section}}$ ".comment".
+This option must be used in combination with --remove\section ".comment".

-X This option is not available in the IDE.